lynshi/blog/content/posts/gossip-glomers-3ac.md

 # 3c: Fault Tolerant Broadcast
 [Part C](https://fly.io/dist-sys/3c/) introduces network partitions to temporarily prevent inter-node communication.
 To accommodate, we use `RPC` instead of `Send`, as `RPC` checks for a successful response. `RPC` takes a callback handler, which we use to set a local `success` variable to `true` to prevent further retries[^4].
 Otherwise, the network call is retried.

 To reduce latency, we'll have every node forward received `broadcast` messages even if they weren't the first node to get it.
 This means we can detour around partitions when possible at the cost of message duplication.
 Of course, if a node finds that it has already received the message, we skip forwarding as it must have already done so earlier; this avoids infinite forwarding cycles.
 This resulted in tiny latencies (milliseconds): `:stable-latencies {0 0, 0.5 0, 0.95 0, 0.99 3, 1 3}`.
-Without this optimization - that is, only the first node forwards - the latency was `:stable-latencies {0 0, 0.5 1022, 0.95 10504, 0.99 11563, 1 12205}`.
+Without this optimization — that is, if only the first node forwards — the latency was `:stable-latencies {0 0, 0.5 1022, 0.95 10504, 0.99 11563, 1 12205}`.

 ```go
 func (n *FaultTolerantNode) forward_to_all(message int) {